vinayudyawer/KUD3D/README.md

 Functions within the package
 ------------

-The `KUD3D` package at the moment comprises of five functions that work in alongside the `rayshader` package:
+The `KUD3D` package at the moment comprises of five functions that work alongside the `rayshader` package:

 1.  **`add_bath()`** Displays the shaded map in 3D with the `rgl` package.
 Altered version of the rayshader `plot_3d()` function to allow adjustment of transparency